About Data Import

 Hit data import

-Hit Data import lets you sending hit data directly into Google Analytics.
-This provides an alternative to using the tracking code, mobile SDKs, or Measurement Protocol.
-Imported hits are added to your Google Analytics account prior to any processing; therefore, your imported data may be affected by processing-time actions, such as filters.
+Hit Data import lets you send hit data directly into Analytics.
+This provides an alternative to using the tracking code, Collection API, the Mobile SDKs, or the Measurement Protocol.
+Imported hits are added to your Analytics property prior to any processing; therefore, your imported data may be affected by processing-time actions, such as filters.
+Because you are importing hits, this data can be seen by all reporting views for that property (unless you specifically filter them from selected views).

 This type of import supports uploading the following types of data:

-- Refund Data—align your internal ecommerce reporting with Google Analytics by importing ecommerce refund data.
+- Refund Data—align your internal ecommerce reporting with Analytics by importing ecommerce refund data.

 Extended data import

-Extended data import adds to (extends) the data already collected and processed, or being processed, by Google Analytics.
+Extended data import adds to (extends) the data already collected and processed, or being processed, for the selected reporting views.
 Typically, this extended data is stored in a custom dimension or metric, though in some cases you might want to overwrite the default information already gathered (for example, importing a campaign's Source or Medium dimension).

 You can upload the following data types: